gordonmzhu/cheatsheet-js/README.md

 # cheatsheet-js
-A super condensed JavaScript reference for Watch and Code students.
+A super condensed JavaScript reference for [Watch and Code](https://watchandcode.com/) students.

-# `this`
+# Understanding `this`

 ### Case 1: In a regular function, `this` points to `window`.
 This is the default case.